loonwerks/case-ta6-platform-assessment-camkes-apps/README.md

 The step 2 ground station application builds a seL4 image containing a single virtual machine.
 The hardware ethernet device is mapped through to the VM and the VM contains OpenUxAS and configuration files to run as the ground station from the waterway search example.
 The VM also contains the User Attestation Manager.
+Step 2 is the final integration step for the ground station.

 ### case-uav-step1